mryellow/ros-dqn-rat-js/README.md

 ...

-> All are suffering from 15deg FoV of eyes, switch to raw input to match input resolution with net input.
+* All are suffering from 15deg FoV of eyes, switch to raw input to match input resolution with net input.

+> Difficult to converge on a single neuron being at mid-point (goal straight ahead).
+Moments of clarity, maybe having many experiences relating to rewards from wall proximity only, can make converging on goals become lost in favour of keeping a decent average.
+Forward reward is the first to overpower goals, however with it removed the problem persists.
+Potential for goal reward only, however would need to include a small reward when facing away from the goal, or agent wouldn't recieve any reward signal.

 ### `temporal_window`: